-The purchase price of your property must match the full market value stated in your mortgage offer.
-If your mortgage lender down-values the property, your mortgage advisor will work with Moat and your lender to try to resolve the matter.
+The purchase price of your home must match the full market value stated in your mortgage offer.
+If your mortgage lender down-values the home, your mortgage advisor will work with us and your lender to try to resolve the matter.
 We may ask you to apply to a different lender.

-If resolution cannot be achieved, your purchase maybe cancelled and your full reservation deposit (£500) will be refunded.
+If this cannot be agreed, your purchase may be cancelled and your full reservation deposit (£500) will be refunded.